betterscientificsoftware/bssw.io/Articles/Blog/2020-05-lazy-approach.md

 (materialscloud.org) as part of his involvement with the Horizon 2020 MARKETPLACE project.

-Vyas Ramasubramani is a PhD candidate in the group of Sharon Glotzer at the University of Michigan, Ann Arbor, where he studies particle self-assembly at the nano- and microscales, particularly of proteins.
+Vyas Ramasubramani is a Ph.D. candidate in the group of Sharon Glotzer at the University of Michigan, Ann Arbor, where he studies particle self-assembly, especially of proteins, at the nanoscale and microscale.
 Vyas is a maintainer and lead developer for both the signac data management framework and the freud simulation analysis toolkit, and he created the rowan package for quaternion mathematics.
 He is also a core developer for HOOMD-blue, a popular particle simulation